How to use WordPress shortcodes BeRocket Blog

 Embedding Media: Shortcodes can easily embed images, video, or audio.
 For instance, lets you add audio files without coding.

-, you can integrate forms quickly for collecting user information.
+Creating Forms: With a shortcode like [contact-form], you can integrate forms quickly for collecting user information.

 Adding Interactive Content: Shortcodes can bring in tools like sliders, galleries, or calendars that engage visitors.